charlotte12l/UPSNet/README.md

     - Solution:
     Maybe pytorch version you used to build the operator is different from the pytorch version you used to run experiments.
 Please double check the python env/pytorch version and try to rebuild the operators (don't forget to delete upsnet/operators/build folder first)

+- Dataset:
+    -Error: Division Zero

-- Dataset(Division Zero):
+    - Solution:

-Please make sure the data are in data/cityscapes/images/,data/cityscapes/annotations/, data/cityscapes/labels/, data/cityscapes/panoptic/, and the path
+    Please make sure the data are in data/cityscapes/images/,data/cityscapes/annotations/, data/cityscapes/labels/, data/cityscapes/panoptic/, and the path to the dataset is right

 ------------------------------------------------------------------------------------------------------------------